e-j-w/ChartOfNuclides/doc/BUILDING.md

 ## Using Flatpak

-This will build and install a sandboxed [Flatpak](https://flatpak.org/) package.
-This is the recommended method for most users, as the Flatpak builder should automatically resolve all dependencies and download all neccessary data files.
-If you want to avoid installing or using Flatpak, you can do a [manual build](#manual-build) instead.
+This will build a sandboxed [Flatpak](https://flatpak.org/) package, which can then be installed on any Linux machine which already has `flatpak` (this is the way the [official releases](https://github.com/e-j-w/ChartOfNuclides/releases) are built).
+This is the recommended method for most users since the Flatpak builder should resolve all dependencies and download all neccessary data files, however the automatic build process can take some time.
+If you want to avoid that, you can do a [manual build](#manual-build) instead.

 ### Get Flatpak build dependencies